BIBB

 Add authentication credentials

-5. The SharePoint data will then be loaded into Power BI, but you might notice that the data was loaded in XML format.
+1. The SharePoint data will then be loaded into Power BI, but you might notice that the data was loaded in XML format.
 This might be all right for some people, but I am used to dealing with JSON; this is why we will modify the headers.

-We will include additional query parameters to our requests in the following query; the first query, "$top," specifies the batch size.
+We will include additional query parameters to our requests in the following query:

-The second query, "$expand," is where we specify the columns that need to be expanded; the reason is that in SharePoint, some columns are returned as records, and we need to instruct the API that we will require some information from the record.
+• The second query, $expand, is where we specify the columns that need to be expanded; the reason is that in SharePoint, some columns are returned as records, and we need to instruct the API that we will require some information from the record.

-In the last query, "$select," we specify the columns we want in the response; if the column comes from an expanded column, then we need to include the "parent" record as a prefix.
+• In the last query, $select, we specify the columns we want in the response; if the column comes from an expanded column, then we need to include the “parent” record as a prefix.

 The display name of a column is the name that is shown to users when they view the list or library.
 The internal name of a column is the name that is used internally by SharePoint to identify the column.
 It is the name that is used in the list’s underlying database and in the list’s schema.

-It is important to understand the difference between the display name and the internal name because the internal name is used when you are working with the list or library programmatically, such as when you are working with SP's API.
+It is important to understand the difference between the display name and the internal name because the internal name is used when you are working with the list or library programmatically, such as when you are working with SharePoint’s API.

 In conclusion, using the SharePoint API to connect to SharePoint data in Power BI offers several benefits, including more control over the data, improved performance, and flexibility.
 However, it also requires more technical knowledge and setup compared to using the SharePoint list connector.
 Carefully consider the trade-offs and whether the benefits of using the API outweigh the costs before deciding which option is right for you.